 A Heritage Park Commission has been convened to develop the new park and is seeking your help in contributing to the educational content.

-Commission members, in collaboration with the Onondaga Historical Association (OHA), are asking you to answer the following two questions:
+Commission members are asking you to answer the following two questions:

 - What are the contributions of your community to the Greater Syracuse Community?